kcrnitc/FLYTBASE/README.md

 A comprehensive interactive drone mission planning system with real-time 4D simulation and conflict detection capabilities.

+## 🚀 Quick Start Guide

+### Step-by-Step Usage:

+1. **Run Primary Plotter:**
+   - Execute `python primary_drone_plotter.py`.
+This opens an interactive interface to create or load the primary drone mission.

+2. **Plot the Primary Drone Path:**
+   - Click anywhere on the canvas to place a waypoint.

+3. **Load Simulated Drones (Optional):**
+   - You can load a JSON file containing simulated drone missions to compare against.

+4. **Save Mission:**
+   - Once satisfied with the path, click the "Save Primary Path" button to export the primary mission as a JSON file.

+5. **Check for Conflicts:**
+   - Click the "Check Conflicts" button.
+The system will evaluate potential conflicts between the primary and simulated drones.

+6. **Run Simulation:**
+   - After conflict detection, click the "Run Simulation" button.
+A 3D visualization will open showing drone paths over time.
+   - Conflicts will be marked with cross symbols for easy identification.

 ## 🚁 Features

 ### Core Capabilities